Storage and Transport

 Often when artworks are acquired or purchased, no budget exists for their immediate framing.
 To preserve their integrity and prevent damage due to handling, strategies for long-term appropriate storage should be addressed.

 Where to Hang It

-It is important to consider environmental factors, which will have long-term effect on the safety of your art, such as; UV light (sun/fluoro/ incandescent light), heat/cold (especially rapid change in temperature), humidity (bathroom/tropics).
+It is important for you to consider the environmental factors which will have long-term effect on the safety of your art.
+Factors such as; UV light (sun, fluoro, and incandescent light), heat and cold (especially rapid change in temperature), as well as humidity (bathroom and tropics).